looker-open-source/extension-examples/README.md

 ## Please contribute

 All are welcome to submit examples.
-Please feel free to submit a PR for any examples you want to share.

-If you notice an example that is not working, a package that is out of date, or any other bug, please open an issue and let us know.
-Thank you!
+Please refer to the [CONTRIBUTING.md](https://github.com/looker-open-source/extension-examples/tree/main/CONTRIBUTING.md).